gelsightinc/gsrobotics/README.md

     tar xzf XIMEA_Linux_SP.tgz
     cd package
     ./install

-Test the camera using the XIMEA camera tools

-    /opt/XIMEA/bin/xiCamTool

 After you have installed the XIMEA package you can either use the GUI or use one of the python files (gs_ximea.py / gs_exaample.py).
 To use the python files you'd need to install the XIMEA python API.
 To do that just locate the XIMEA Software package that you have untarred (or unzipped).
 In the above example it's the folder named package.